 Food insecurity refers to the USDA’s measure of lack of regular access to nutritional food for an active and healthy life.
-The food insecurity rate in Holmes County is 12.4 percent of the total population, and the child food insecurity rate is 22.2 percent.
+Feeding America estimates that the food insecurity rate in Holmes County is 10.6 percent of the total population, 4,630 individuals.
+The child food insecurity rate is 12 percent, 1,680 children.

 Your Foodbank’s Response

-In 2015, your Foodbank distributed enough food to provide 754,271 meals to Holmes County families in need.
-Of that, 258,042 pounds was produce, which was distributed for free.
+In 2020, your Foodbank distributed 967,846 pounds of food and essential items to families in need in Holmes County, the equivalent of 783,551 meals.
+Of that, 191,374 pounds was fresh, nutritious produce, which was distributed for free.

 Your support helps Julia